Arthur Dong

-Biography
+Early life and education

-Arthur Dong was born on October 30, 1953, in San Francisco, California.
-He graduated from Galileo High School in June 1971.
-He received his BA in film from San Francisco State University and also holds a Directing Fellow Certificate from the American Film Institute Center for Advanced Film Studies.
-In 2007, SFSU named Dong its Alumnus of the year “for his continued success in the challenging arena of independent documentary filmmaking and his longstanding commitment to social justice."
+Dong was born on October 30, 1953, in San Francisco, California.
+He graduated from Galileo High School in 1971.
+He received a BA in film from San Francisco State University and a Directing Fellow Certificate from the American Film Institute Center for Advanced Film Studies.
+In 2007, San Francisco State University named him Alumnus of the Year.